m-kupiec/compendium-react/README.md

 - "React only changes the DOM nodes if there’s a difference between renders. . . . you can add some text into the `<input>`, updating its `value`, but the text doesn’t disappear when the component re-renders" ([React](https://react.dev/learn/render-and-commit))
 - "After rendering is done and React updated the DOM, the browser will repaint the screen.
 Although this process is known as “browser rendering”, we’ll refer to it as “painting” to avoid confusion throughout the docs." ([React](https://react.dev/learn/render-and-commit))
 - "state behaves more like a snapshot.
 Setting it does not change the state variable you already have, but instead triggers a re-render." ([React](https://react.dev/learn/state-as-a-snapshot))
+- "Setting state only changes it for the next render. . . .
+The state stored in React may have changed by the time the `alert` runs, but it was scheduled using a snapshot of the state at the time the user interacted with it!
+A state variable’s value never changes within a render, even if its event handler’s code is asynchronous. . . . the value of `number` continues to be `0` even after `setNumber(number + 5)` was called . . .
+React keeps the state values “fixed” within one render’s event handlers. . . .
+Event handlers created in the past have the state values from the render in which they were created." ([React](https://react.dev/learn/state-as-a-snapshot))

 ## Purity